Battle of the Bastards

 "Battle of the Bastards" is the ninth and penultimate episode of the sixth season of HBO's fantasy television series Game of Thrones and its 59th episode overall.
 It was written by series co-creators David Benioff and D. B. Weiss, and directed by Miguel Sapochnik.

-Jon Snow and Ramsay Bolton face off in a battle for control of Winterfell.
-Jon's force, mostly composed of Wildlings, is nearly defeated by the Bolton army, but the latter is overcome when Sansa Stark and Petyr Baelish arrive with the Knights of the Vale.
-The battle culminates in Ramsay's defeat and capture, followed by his death at the hands of Sansa.
-Meanwhile, Daenerys Targaryen defeats the Masters in Meereen and begins making new alliances.
+The episode’s main plot focuses on the eponymous battle at Winterfell between the combined forces of House Bolton, Umber and Karstark, led by Ramsay Bolton, and the combined forces of the free folk and the loyal houses of the North (Mormont, Mazin, Hornwood, and several more which are not mentioned), led by Jon Snow.
+Additionally, in Mereen, Daenerys Targaryen burns the Masters of Slavers’ Bay and their fleet and Yara Greyjoy offers her fleet and fealty to Daenerys.

 "Battle of the Bastards" received immense critical acclaim, with several reviewers calling it a "masterpiece", and being praised as one of the series' best episodes as well as one of the greatest television episodes of all time.
-Critics described the battle in the North as "terrifying, gripping and exhilarating", Harington's performance received high praise, and Daenerys' reunion with her dragons at the beginning of the episode was deemed "thrilling".
+Critics described the battle in the North as "terrifying, gripping and exhilarating", while Harington's performance received high praise, and Daenerys' reunion with her dragons at the beginning of the episode was deemed "thrilling".
 The eponymous battle took 25 days to film and required 500 extras, 600 crew members, and 70 horses.
 In the United States, the episode had a viewership of 7.66 million in its initial broadcast.
-It notably won the Emmy award for Outstanding Directing and Outstanding Writing; the episode was Kit Harington's choice to support his nomination for Outstanding Supporting Actor.
+It won the Emmy Awards for Outstanding Directing and Outstanding Writing; the episode was Kit Harington's choice to support his nomination for Outstanding Supporting Actor.
 Sapochnik also won the Directors Guild of America Award for Outstanding Directing in a Drama Series for the episode.

 This episode marks the final appearances of Art Parkinson (Rickon Stark) and Iwan Rheon (Ramsay Bolton).